george-hawkins/esp32-setup-material/README.md

 Supported browser versions
 --------------------------

-Currently the [`browserlist`](browserlist) file for this project only specifies browsers that support es2015, i.e. a relatively modern version of JavaScript.
+Currently, the [`browserlist`](browserlist) file for this project only specifies browsers that support es2015, i.e. a relatively modern version of JavaScript.
 This includes the latest versions of Chrome, Safari, Firefox and Edge - and their iOS and Android variants - but excludes Internet Explorer and the kind of browsers typically found on feature phones.
 For more about this, see [here](docs/NOTES.md#ng-build-and-es5).

 Notes
 -----